|Botanical Name:||Prunus cerasus L. x (Prunus avium L. x Prunus canescens Bois)|

 1200-427 Laurier Ave.
 West

-LEAF BLADE (LOWER SIDE): sparse pubescence
+LEAF BLADE (LOWER SIDE): medium to dense pubescence

 - Date modified: